cs-uob/COMS20012/docs/labs/Lab7.md

 1. What function initializes the kernel during boot, and what subsystems are currently initialized?
 2. OS/161 ships with two working synchronization primitives.
 What are they?
 3. OS/161 has a system for printing debugging messages to the console.
 How does it work?
 How could it be useful?
 4. What do copyin and copyout do?
-What is special about these functions compared to other approaches to copying memory in C, like [memmove](http://www.cplusplus.com/reference/cstring/memmove/){:target="_blank"}?
+What is special about these functions compared to other approaches to copying memory in C, like [memmove](http://www.cplusplus.com/reference/cstring/memmove/)?
-5. Explain the difference between machine dependent and machine independent code.
-Where would you put both in the OS/161 source tree?

 ## Using GDB